NU-CUCIS/ph5concat/README.md

   enabled

 ## Instructions to Build
-0. If building from a git clone of this repository, then the below command must run first.
+0. If building from a git clone of this repository, then please run commands below first.
 Otherwise, if building from an official release, this step can be skipped.
    ```
    git clone https://github.com/NU-CUCIS/ph5concat.git